Anita Djukic and Little Rescue House

 Anita Djukic is the founder of Little Rescue House, which has been helping dogs in the streets and shelters of Serbia.
-She received a grant to continue helping these dogs by holding public gatherings to educate people about the importance of chipping, vaccinating, and sterilizing dogs.
 Anita writes that “the mission of this project is to improve the living conditions of dogs in villages, inform the public about legal obligations, and encourage responsible ownership.”
+Anita received a grant to hold public gatherings to educate people about the importance of chipping, vaccinating, and sterilizing dogs.

 In September 2022, Anita sent us an update of her work.
 She wrote: